-Intra-group dividends represent dividends that have been declared in the period.
-Investment in operations reflects movements in share capital. (ii) New share capital subscribed in full year 2021 primarily represented the issuance of new ordinary shares on the Hong Kong Stock Exchange (iii) in October 2021 as described in note C8 of the IFRS financial results.
+Intra-group dividends represent dividends that have been paid in the period.
+Investment in operations reflects movements in share capital. (i)

-(iv) Other movements include reserve movements in respect of valuation movements on the retained interest in Jackson, share-based payments, treasury shares and intra-group transfers between operations that have no overall effect on the Group's shareholders' equity.
+(ii) Other movements include reserve movements in respect of share-based payments, treasury shares and intra-group transfers between